kozeig/kozeig/SYNTAX.md

 ### Syntax Design Philosophy

-Lüt's syntax is designed around these principles:
+Kozeig's syntax is designed around these principles:

 1. **Consistency**: All code blocks use curly braces, making the structure immediately recognizable.
 2. **Clarity**: Commands and type operations use a consistent `name { arguments }` pattern.